canh25xp/GraduationThesis/OUTLINES.md

 **Choice**: **Three-Tier Architecture (MVC)**

-The three-tier architecture, also known as the Model-View-Controller (MVC) architecture, is chosen for ALLECS due to its modularity and separation of concerns.
+The three-tier architecture, also known as the Model-View-Controller (MVC) architecture, is chosen for GecWeb due to its modularity and separation of concerns.
 The three tiers are:

 1. **Presentation Layer (View)**: This layer handles the user interface and user interactions.
 It is responsible for displaying the corrected text and any highlighted corrections to the user.
 2. **Application Layer (Controller)**: This layer manages the business logic, including the selection of GEC models, combination methods, and the processing of user input.
 It acts as an intermediary between the presentation layer and the data layer.
 3. **Data Layer (Model)**: This layer is responsible for managing the GEC models and their outputs.
 It handles the interaction with the underlying GEC systems and ensures that the corrected text is returned to the application layer.

-**Application to ALLECS**:
+**Application to GecWeb**:

 - **Presentation Layer**: The web interface built using Flask and Bootstrap resides in this layer.
 It is responsible for rendering the input text box, output text box, and correction highlights.
 - **Application Layer**: The Flask RESTful API acts as the controller, handling user requests, managing the selection of GEC models, and coordinating the combination methods.